Tremonton woman jailed after high-speed chase

 There were no reports that Hutton had fired a gun, and there was no one else in the vehicle with her at the time of the incident.

-After being captured, Hutton was booked into the Box Elder County Jail, where she was still being held as of Monday.
+After being detained, Hutton was booked into the Box Elder County Jail, where she was still incarcerated as of Monday.